 Patient-Centered Ethics (PACE) Sessions

 There are three PACE sessions dedicated to topics in medical ethics and humanities.
 This includes student assignments and active participation in all sessions.
-A detailed guide is location on the AY2022-23 MD Clerkship Org Site Doctoring 3 page.
+A detailed guide is located on the Clerkships AY2023-2024 Doctoring 3 page.

 Deans Rounds